-If you’ve been in dental practice or if you’re a dental student in Arizona, you probably just thought, “Hey, I think I know that guy.”
+If you’ve been in dental practice or if you’re a dental student in Arizona, you probably just thought, “Hey, I know that guy.”
 You probably have.
 I’ve been the manager of communications and managing editor at the Arizona Dental Association (AzDA) since 2010, so if you’ve probably seen my design, publishing, or video work.
-I’ve also worked for the Mayo Clinic in Scottsdale, for OSR Physical Therapy, and even for a hospice company called VistaCare, so I know my way around a dental and or physician’s office.
+I’ve also worked for the Mayo Clinic in Scottsdale, for OSR Physical Therapy, and even for a hospice company called VistaCare, so I know my way around a dental and or physician’s office, and I know the respect, decorum, and professionalism that must be exercised when working with doctors and their healthcare teams.

-Why do dentists trust me to film a marketing dental video for their dental practice?
-Because my dental marketing works—I will get you more dental patients
+Why do dentists and physicians trust me to film a marketing dental or medical video for their practice?
+Because my marketing videos get you patients.

-I’ve had a peek at a lot of the dental video production companies and dental marketing companies here in Phoenix, Scottsdale and they all have the same challenge: they are some of the best videographers, but they don’t know anything about dentistry.
+I’ve had a peek at a lot of the dental video production companies and dental marketing companies here in Phoenix, Scottsdale and they all have the same challenge: they are some of the best videographers, but they don’t know anything about dentistry or have any experience with physicians.

-There’s a lesson here: just because a video production company calls itself a dental marketing company doesn’t mean that it is.
+There’s a lesson here: just because a video production company calls itself a dental or physician marketing company doesn’t mean that it is.

-These video companies can’t offer marketing tips and strategies on how to attract patients, how to film patient testimonials that will get new patients.
-In short, they don’t really understand dental marketing that works.
-So why do they film videos for dental practices?
-Is it because they know and love the dental profession?
+These video production companies can’t offer marketing tips and strategies on how to attract patients, how to film patient testimonials that will get new patients.
+In short, they don’t really understand dental and doctor marketing that works.
+So why do they film videos for dental and or medical practices?
+Is it because they know and love the dental and medical profession?
 Nope—they see it (they see you) as a lucrative target market.
-If that doesn’t sit well with you, your colleagues feel the same way, so you’re not alone.
+If that doesn’t sit well with you—your colleagues feel the same way, so you’re not alone.

-- The best reason to hire me to film your dental practice?
-I know what patients are looking for, so I help dentists like you get more patients.
-I have a track record of being able to attract patients into a dental practice—and I can attract more patients into your practice.
+- The best reason to hire me to film your dental or medical practice?
+I know what patients are looking for, so I help doctors like you get more patients.
+I have a track record of being able to attract patients into a dental and medical practice—and I can attract more patients into your practice.

 - I’ve published printed articles on dental websites, dental branding, and of course, getting the most out of dental videos.

-- I’ve filmed over 50 dental videos (Phoenix, Scottsdale, Chandler, Mesa, Peoria, Paradise Valley, and Tucson) and loads of dental patient testimonial videos; I’ve been at the Arizona Dental Association in Scottsdale, AZ for over six years, and I have interviewed around 100 dentists in my life!
+- I’ve filmed over 70 dental videos (Phoenix, Scottsdale, Chandler, Mesa, Peoria, Paradise Valley, and Tucson) and loads of dental patient testimonial videos; I’ve been at the Arizona Dental Association in Scottsdale, AZ since 2010, and I have interviewed around 100 dentists in my life!

-- I’ve filmed dental videos for orthodontists, endodontists, pedodontists or pediatric dentists, and of course general dentists—the top ways to get patients by using a dental marketing video.
+- I’ve filmed dental videos for orthodontists, endodontists, pedodontists or pediatric dentists, and of course general dentists.

-- I know exactly what potential dental patients need to hear, see, and feel in a video for them to choose you over other practices.
+- I know exactly what potential dental and medical patients need to hear, see, and feel in a video for them to choose you over other practices.

 - Coming up with dental marketing ideas comes naturally to me because I’ve worked in the profession for so long.
 Note: If you’re a new dentist and you need ideas for a video—I am your guy.